Oral cancer speech corpus

 Metadata for the dataset | link | metadata about the speakers in the dataset |

-Please if you use this dataset, cite either the arXiv version (until the official IS 2020 citation)
+Please if you use this dataset, cite either the official Interspeech version:

 @misc{halpern2020detecting,